Construction Project Management Services and Construction Books

 1 Comment

-I’m sure we’ve all attended many project kickoff meetings.
+I’m sure we’ve all attended many construction project kickoff meetings.
 Mostly these were boring, generic and we’ve barely taken any notice of what was been said.
 Somewhat like listening to the safety briefing on an aeroplane, just before take-off – you’ve heard it all before.
 But just as listening to the safety briefing on the aeroplane could be the difference between you surviving an air crash or not, so to could that project safety meeting be the difference between life and death.

 Some aircrews try and spice up the safety briefing by adding a few quirks and jokes.
 But even these can become boring for regular flyers.